 This is what makes PIVX's status as an anonymous proof-of-stake coin so interesting.

 - What's proof of stake?
 Proof of stake is like cryptocurrency mining without the expensive machines and huge energy consumption.
 It essentially uses online wallets to secure and power the network.

 PIVX became the world's first private proof-of-stake coin in October 2017.
 It essentially did this by creating private "zPIV" and standard "PIV" coins which could be interchanged with each other.
 This allowed for an efficient proof-of-stake network, but meant that users had to choose between earning staking rewards on the network and maintaining anonymity.

 In many cases, people would opt for the anonymity over the money.
 With a recent spate of physical attacks on cryptocurrency millionaires, in which they're physically accosted and forced to transfer funds, this could be a wise move.

 The next step for PIVX was the creation of the "zPoS" staking system.
 This is a wallet upgrade that allows for anonymity and hidden balances in staking addresses.
 Initial plans called for a launch around the start of April, but it was pushed back a month while work continues.
 New dates have been announced though, with zPoS coming pre-loaded into the PIVX 3.1 wallet update, set to be rolled out once the network achieves stability following the update.

 This is estimated to be around 8 May.

-PIVX considers itself to be a very community focused coin, and it also introduces a range of voting elements and the ability to earn "interest" from staking.
+PIVX considers itself to be a very community-focused coin, and it also introduces a range of voting elements and the ability to earn yield from staking.
 These have never been introduced to an anonymous coin before.